mautic/developer-documentation-new/docs/rest_api/stages.rst

     'isPublished' => 0
   );

-  // Create new a stage of ID 1 is not found?
+  // Create new a stage if ID 1 is not found?
   $createIfNotFound = true;

   $stage = $stageApi->edit($id, $data, $createIfNotFound);